crsmi/rba-notify/README.md

 - `CHECK_INTERVAL`: How often to check for updates (in minutes)
 - `ENABLE_TEXT_NOTIFICATIONS`: Set to `True` or `False` to enable/disable text notifications
 - `ENABLE_DISCORD_NOTIFICATIONS`: Set to `True` or `False` to enable/disable Discord notifications
+- `NOTIFY_ON_STARTUP`: When set to `False`, existing alerts found during the first run will be recorded but won't trigger notifications.
+Only new alerts that appear after the application starts will send notifications.
+Set to `True` to receive notifications for all alerts, including existing ones at startup.

 ### Adding More Counties